AlgoCompSynth/AlgoCompSynth-One/README.md

 I have included logfiles of my builds on a Jetson Nano, Xavier NX and AGX Xavier so you can get an idea of what to expect for build times.

+The installers create a virtual desktop inside the repository.
+The Python wheels downloaded or built are cached in `AlgoCompSynth-One/JetPack/Wheels`, and the install scripts will look for those first rather than doing a new build.

 ## Who is it for?

 At the moment, it's primarily for developers with a Jetson Developer Kit.
 I am